RomanMski/market-microstructure-backtests/README.md

 Important remaining limitations include:

 - historical results may not survive live execution
-- broker-specific spreads and commissions are not fully modelled
+- broker specific spreads and commissions are not fully modelled
 - fill quality and latency are simplified
 - slippage can change results significantly
 - XAUUSD execution depends strongly on the trading venue